hamdani2020/AWS-LAMP-Stack/README.md

-# AWS LAMP Stack Deployment Documentation
+# AWS LAMP Stack Deployment

 ## Infrastructure Overview

-This documentation outlines the LAMP stack application deployment completed using the AWS Management Console.
+This documentation outlines the LAMP stack application deployment completed.
 The deployment follows AWS Well-Architected Framework principles with emphasis on scalability and availability.

 ## Architecture Diagram